spacexfy/spacexfy/README.md

 Please review all applicable documents and information before opening an account or placing an order.

-SPACEXFY states that it does not trade with clients, for clients, or instead of clients, does not manage client finances, and does not provide direct instructions about the market.
+SPACEXFY.ai states that it does not trade with clients, for clients, or instead of clients, does not manage client finances, and does not provide direct instructions about the market.

 Where appropriate, the company may provide explanations regarding exchange trading, technical indicators, financial-market factors, and general trading concepts.